fin-hypergrid/core/README.md

 #Hypergrid by OpenFin

-###NOTICE: The Polymer version is no longer supported.
+###NOTICE: The Polymer version is NO longer supported.

 Please use the `master` branch for supported development

 <img src="images/gridshot04.gif" alt="screenshot">
 #Hypergrid